-19 N Award Warning Letter
+22 N Award Warning Letter

 NESA warning letters are issued to students and their parents/caregivers if students are in danger of not meeting the Course Completion Criteria in any course.
-The NESA requires the school to issue official warning letters in order to give the students the opportunity to redeem themselves.
+NESA requires the school to issue official warning letters in order to give students the opportunity to redeem themselves.

-A minimum of two course specific warnings must be issued prior to a final "N" (non- completion) determination being made for a course.
+A minimum of two course specific warnings must be issued prior to a final N-Award Determination is made for a course.

-20 Assessment Schedules
+23 Assessment Schedules